mmig/jsonlint-pos/README.md

 A modified version of the JavaScript [JSON parser](https://github.com/zaach/jsonlint/) by Z. Carter.

-Try a **demo** for the modified JSON parser [jsonlint-ext](https://russaa.github.io/jsonlint-ext/): the demo page uses the _location information_ for marking JSON errors in an editor;
+Try a **demo** for the modified JSON parser, **[JSON Editor Demo](https://russaa.github.io/jsonlint-ext/example/)**:\
+the demo page uses the _location information_ for marking JSON errors in an editor.
-in addition you can (manually) try the extended options of the JSON verifier, e.g. with/without `strict` mode (see details below).
+In addition, you can try out the extended options of the JSON verifier, e.g. with/without `strict` mode (see details below).

-MODIFICATION (russa)
+EXTENSION (russa)
 ----

 Modified JSON parser with: